 2012–2013 MA Fine Art, University of the Arts London: Chelsea College of Arts, London

-2002–2008 Graphic Design, Stroganov Moscow State Academy of Arts and Industry
+2002–2008 BA Hons Graphic Design, Moscow State University of Arts and Industry named after S.G.
+Stroganov

 Residencies and Summer Schools